asit-fdraschbacher/artifacts_manifest_problems/README.md

 ###### Prerequisites

-* Download and extract the A2P2 Patching Pipeline distribution from https://extgit.iaik.tugraz.at/fdraschbacher/a2p2
+* Download and extract the A2P2 Patching Pipeline distribution from https://extgit.iaik.tugraz.at/fdraschbacher/a2p2.The most recent distribution bundle as of this writing is https://extgit.iaik.tugraz.at/fdraschbacher/a2p2/-/blob/main/a2p2_distribution_v1.0.1.zip?ref_type=heads.
 * IntelliJ IDEA (Community Edition)

 ###### Building the A2P2 stage